-- a.
-Minimum number of games 4 - b.
-Maximum number of games 6 - 3.
-Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 4.
-Legal Lineup: A team must have at least four (4) Unified Student Athletes and no more than three (3) Unified Student Partners on the field at all times.
+- 4. Authorization: Unified Sports shall be administered by the NHIAA Unified Sports Committee through the Policy and Procedures guidelines and the rules of the National Federation will govern the sport when applicable. - 5.
+Legal Lineup: A team must have at least three (3) Unified Student Athletes and no more than two (2) Unified Student Partners on the floor at all times.